 Whether you are an emerging or legacy brand, guiding your franchisees toward successful grand openings can make a huge difference for new owners and their businesses.
 And it all starts with a grand opening marketing plan.
 Much like franchisors provide design and style guidelines for brand consistency, think about how grand opening success rates could soar with plans, procedures and strategies provided by corporate.

 Most Importantly, grand openings should create awareness of your brand, generate local excitement, build strategic relationships and make a great first impression.
 Grand opening guidelines should include everything from setting a budget, promoting the event and continuing the momentum after the grand opening.

 - Set a Schedule

 - Brand Awareness

-- Set a Schedule – Your new franchisees are ready to begin the preparation for their grand openings.
+First, set a schedule.
+Your new franchisees are ready to begin the preparation for their grand openings.
 Provide a timeline.
 Give them every detail of what they need to do as part of a countdown to opening.

 Projecting for the Future

-There are so many details to consider during the exciting grand opening phase, but with careful direction on planning and execution, you can help your franchisees launch their businesses successfully.
+In conclusion, there are so many details to consider during the exciting grand opening phase, but with a grand opening marketing plan set with careful direction and execution, you can help your franchisees launch their businesses successfully.